PDeveloper/hxE/README.md

 Docs
 --

 I'll be adding to the Wiki in a few days.
-For now, see the sample included!
+For now, see the samples included!

 Read up on Entity systems!
 (There are 5 parts to the below link) http://t-machine.org/index.php/2007/09/03/entity-systems-are-the-future-of-mmog-development-part-1/